Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Introduction and main results

-Indeed the regular case will correspond to ``tame'' modules $V_{\lambda} \subseteq \wh{V}_{\lambda}$, which are standard affine Verma modules for $\mf{g}$ and $\wh{\mf{g}}$ respectively, whose defining representations depend on character $\mf{b}^{+} \to \mb{C}$ and $\wh{\mf{b}}^{+} \to \mb{C}$ for a Borel subalgebra $\mf{b}^{+} \subseteq \mf{g}$---corresponding to the root system for a Cartan subalgebra $\mf{h} \subseteq \mf{b}^{+}$.
-Such characters are encoded by linear maps $\lambda \in \mf{h}^{\vee}$, which in turn match up with local normal forms for (germs of) meromorphic connections at a simple pole via the natural residue-pairing $\mc{L}\mf{g} \dif z \otimes \mc{L}\mf{g} \to \mb{C}$, where $\mc{L}\mf{g} = \mf{g} \otimes \mb{C} (\!( z )\!)$ is the (formal) loop algebra of $\mf{g}$.
-Moreover, if $G$ is the connected simply-connected Lie group integrating $\mf{g}$, then the $G$-action on the coadjoint $G$-orbit $\mc{O} \subseteq \mf{g}^{\vee}$ of the character corresponds to a gauge action on meromorphic connections on a trivial principal $G$-bundle, and repeating this construction at $n \geq 1$ marked points on the sphere provides a finite-dimensional description of the moduli space of isomorphism classes of logarithmic connections with prescribed positions of the poles and residues~\cite{hitchin_1997_frobenius_manifolds}, living on holomorphically trivial bundles: this is the open part $\mc{M}^{*}_{\dR} \subseteq \mc{M}_{\dR}$ of the de Rham space, that enters into the nonabelian Hodge correspondence on complex curves.
-The full de Rham space $\mc{M}_{\dR}$ is obtained by removing the requirement that the bundle be holomorphically trivial (rather just topologically trivial~\cite[Rem.~2.1]{boalch_2001_symplectic_manifolds_and_isomonodromic_deformations}).
+Indeed the regular-singular case will correspond to `tame' modules $V_{\lambda} \subseteq \wh V_{\lambda}$, which are standard Verma modules for $\mf g \subseteq \wh{\mf g}$, whose defining representations depend on characters $\mf b^+ \to \mb C$ and $\wh{\mf b}^+ \to \mb C$ of Borel subalgebras $\mf b^+ \subseteq \wh{\mf b}^+$---corresponding to positive roots within the root system given by a Cartan subalgebra $\mf h \subseteq \mf b^+$.
+Such characters are encoded by linear maps $\lambda \in \mf h^{\dual}$, which in turn match up with local normal forms for (germs of) logarithmic connections, via the natural residue-pairing $\mc L\mf g \dif z \otimes_{\mb C} \mc L\mf g \to \mb C$, where $\mc L\mf g = \mf g \otimes_{\mb C} \mb C (\!( z )\!)$ is the (formal) loop algebra of $\mf g$.
+Moreover, if $G$ is a Lie group integrating $\mf g$, then the $G$-action on the coadjoint orbit $\mc O \subseteq \mf g^{\dual}$ through $\lambda$ corresponds to the truncated gauge action on (the germ of) such a logarithmic connection---keeping only its principal part.
+Repeating this construction at $n \geq 1$ marked points on the sphere provides a finite-dimensional description of the moduli space of isomorphism classes of logarithmic connections with prescribed positions of the poles and residue orbits, defined on holomorphically trivial bundles: this is the open part $\mc M^*_{\dR} \subseteq \mc M_{\dR}$ of the de Rham space, that enters into the nonabelian Hodge correspondence on (complex) curves.
+(The full de Rham space $\mc M_{\dR}$ is obtained by removing the requirement that the bundle be holomorphically trivial, but rather just topologically trivial~\cite[Rmk.~2.1]{boalch_2001_symplectic_manifolds_and_isomonodromic_deformations}.)